Retail Fraud Attorneys in Michigan

-Judges and prosecutors know that when the retail fraud specialist attorneys from the Law Office of Barton Morris are representing a client, that client will be properly diagnosed, their relevant circumstances evaluated and an appropriate plan for resolution will be presented without the need for incarceration, overly burdensome penalties or unnecessary services, treatments or probationary terms.
+Judges and prosecutors know that when the attorneys from The Law Offices of Barton Morris are representing a client, that client will be properly diagnosed, their relevant circumstances evaluated, and an appropriate plan for resolution will be presented without the need for incarceration, overly burdensome penalties, or unnecessary services, treatments, or probationary terms.

 Three Degrees of Retail Fraud

-There are 3 degrees of retail fraud and the punishments vary depending on whether you are convicted of a misdemeanor or a felony.
+There are three degrees of retail fraud and the punishments vary depending on whether you are convicted of a misdemeanor or a felony.

-First degree retail fraud is a 5-year felony and carries a fine of up to $10,000 or 3 times the value of the stolen property.
-There is also a maximum 5-year probation term.
-A person can be charged with first degree retail fraud if, while the store is open to the public, the person changes, transfers, or otherwise misrepresents the price at which property is offered for sale with the intent to pay less if the resulting difference is $1,000 or more; stealing property that is offered for sale at a price of $1,000 or more; or obtains or attempts to obtain a fraudulent refund or exchange of property that is $1,000.
-A person can also be charged with first degree retail fraud if they steal property that is valued between $200 and $1,000 and they have a prior retail fraud or attempted retail fraud conviction on their record.
+- First-degree retail fraud is a 5-year felony and carries a fine of up to $10,000, or 3 times the value of the stolen property.
+There is also a maximum five-year probation term.
+A person can be charged with first-degree retail fraud if, while the store is open to the public, the person changes, transfers, or otherwise misrepresents the price at which property is offered for sale with the intent to pay less if the resulting difference is $1,000 or more; stealing property that is offered for sale at a price of $1,000 or more; or obtains or attempts to obtain a fraudulent refund or exchange of property that is $1,000.
+A person can also be charged with first-degree retail fraud if they steal property that is valued between $200 and $1,000 and they have a prior retail fraud or attempted retail fraud conviction on their record.

-Second degree retail fraud is a misdemeanor that has a possible 1 year jail term plus fines and costs.
-There is also a maximum 2-year probation term.
-A person can be charged with second degree retail fraud if the theft of property is between $200 and $1,000, or if the theft is under $200 but the person has a prior theft related conviction on their record.
+- Second-degree retail fraud is a misdemeanor that has a possible one-year jail term plus fines and costs.
+There is also a maximum two-year probation term.
+A person can be charged with second-degree retail fraud if the theft of property is between $200 and $1,000, or if the theft is under $200 but the person has a prior theft-related conviction on their record.

-Third degree retail fraud is a misdemeanor that carries a possible 93 day jail term plus fines and costs.
-There is also a maximum 2-year probation term.
-A person can be charged with third degree retail fraud if the theft of property is valued below $200.
+- Third-degree retail fraud is a misdemeanor that carries a possible 93-day jail term plus fines and costs.
+There is also a maximum two-year probation term.
+A person can be charged with third-degree retail fraud if the theft of property is valued below $200.
 This often occurs with the stealing of small items from stores such as Meijer, Target, Kmart, or CVS.